 Program Highlights

-• Students will meet by class year with their three Mentoring Group leaders for 1 ½ hours every two months.
-Students will have the opportunity to reflect on experiences in and out of medical school and consider topics in medicine from a primary care perspective in a supportive community.
-Dinner is served.
+• Students will have the opportunity to reflect on experiences both in and outside of medical school and discuss topics in medicine from a primary care perspective in a supportive community

-• Learn from patients about their experiences of health and illness and of navigating the health care system.
+• Learn from patients about their experiences with health and illness and how they and their PCP help navigate the healthcare system at large

-A summer experience focused on primary care, between the first and second years of medical school
+• During the summer between MS1 and MS2 years of medical school

-• Participate in primary care research or community engagement.
+• Participate in primary care research and community engagement

-• Opportunity to rotate at sites aligned with primary care and the Pathways Program’s values.
+• Opportunity to rotate at clinical sites or tweak clinical rotations to be more aligned with a primary care experience

 Frontiers in Health System Science and Primary Care Workshops